usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 ### Merge (Combination)

-In profile resolution, a "view" is provided of *each* authority (profile or catalog) invoked by a profile, which preserves information regarding the invocation including the structural relations (groupings) among controls selected by it.
+In profile resolution, a "view" is provided of *each* resource (profile or catalog) invoked by a profile, which preserves information regarding the invocation including the structural relations (groupings) among controls selected by it.
 Because multiple invocations may trace back through several invocation steps, to the same catalog (such as, for example, NIST SP800-53), this means that the resolved profile will contain more than one "copy" (partial or complete) of the organization (groups) within which controls are organized.

-An improved merger might well be specified for such a document, depending on the needs of its users, for example to collapse a "multiply refracted" combination of views on a single catalog (made by assembling disparate profiles into a profile), into a single integrated view.
-Inasmuch as this is straightforwardly achievable (if nothing else) as a post-process, that operation is outside the scope of profile resolution as such.
+Note that since profiles can invoke profiles, the views of invocations may be nested, as many layers deep as it takes to get back to a catalog.
+Also, because profiles may invoke controls from more than a single upstream resource (catalog or profile), views will contain multiple views, in a branching structure.
+Occasionally, vies within views will point to the same source catalogs as one another; this will happen both in error, and as a feature.
+Accordingly, it will sometimes be valuable or useful information, not only that a control was included but *how* it was included -- its provenance of invocation.

+Within each view, at the deepest layer, a profile will invoke not another profile (making for another view), but a catalog.
+At that point, the resolved profile will present a partial (filtered) "snapshot" of the catalog in question, showing the controls that are selected.

+This snapshot will show a *copy* of the catalog with the following modifications:

+* A group that does not contain any control, selected by the profile, is discarded.

+* A group that contains a selected control (either directly or by virtue of subgroups) is copied, with its properties and contents (parts and paragraphs), as well as any selected controls or groups that contain (at any level) selected controls.

+* Only controls that are selected by the profile, are kept.

+* Within controls, only subcontrols that are selected by the profile, are kept.
+(Note that the means of selection of subcontrols is different from that of the controls on which they depend.)

+* Parameter descriptions and values are *unchanged*.
+(They will be changed in the subsequent "Modify" step.)

 More info here: [Profile Invocation Merge Diagrams](Merge-Diagrams.html)

 (NB: Merge Diagrams might be expanded to show error conditions described above.)

+#### notes on merge

+Beyond this "set of branched views", an improved merger might well be specified, depending on the needs of users, for example to collapse a "multiply refracted" combination of views on a single catalog (made by assembling disparate profiles into a profile), into a single integrated view.
+Inasmuch as this is straightforwardly achievable (if nothing else) as a post-process, that operation is outside the scope of profile resolution as such.

 This specification does not require that an implementation actually produce or generate the merged result described here in any form, and does not dictate a format for its maintenance or exchange of merged results.
 Simultaneously we recognize that a schema describing this format, could be fairly readily developed as an extension of OSCAL (catalog and profile) tagging.
-Such a schema is left for implementors and/or communities.
+Such a schema is left (at least for now) for implementors and/or communities.
 (We are deliberately not "closing the loop" here.)

 There are and will be many ways of representing the *results* of OSCAL-based processes, "synthetic", "synoptic", "merged", "resolved", "reduced" etc, and this specification should not be taken to constrain them.
 Accordingly, the merge semantics described here are intended to provide the *minimum* sufficient for achieving the goal of referential integrity (with regard to persistence, dependability and traceability) of references within OSCAL, across arbitrary catalogs, profiles, control sets and control types, according to the needs of and accommodating both stable and persistent artifacts (such as catalogs), and very temporary or ephemeral organizations of data (such as the results of profile processing may sometimes be) -- all potentially relating in complex ways to one another (at higher semantic layers).
 If a resolved profile is considered as having the organization, after selection and merger of its controls, described here, then further refinements and resolutions can be accomplished in subsequent processing (which is indeed, in the general case, also dependent on something like the first steps described here).
 But architects and developers should regard the merge behaviors described here as necessary, but not necessarily sufficient, for viable implementations.